Evolving generalist controllers to handle a wide range of morphological variations: Evolving generalist controllers

-In this section, we outline the algorithm we propose to promote robustness and generalization properties in ANN controllers.
-The pseudocode of the algorithm is provided in Supplementary Material, and the code is accessible publicly\footnote{The code of our algorithm is publicly accessible at:\\ \url{https://github.com/cotrieo/evolving-generalist-controllers}}. \\

-Although, it is possible to apply our algorithm for other forms of variation (i.e. environmental, agent or task variations), here, we consider robustness and generalisability in terms of handling morphological variations.
-This is achieved by introducing morphological variations during the evolutionary process.
-As a results, it is possible to discover a single generalist controller that can produce a generalist behavior to control a range of morphological variations sufficiently, without the need of being informed by the morphology information or adaptation of its parameters. \\
+This section outlines the algorithm we propose to promote robustness and generalization of evolved ANN controllers.
+The pseudocode is provided in Algorithm \ref{algo}.
+The code is accessible publicly\footnote{ \url{https://github.com/cotrieo/evolving-generalist-controllers}}.
+Although, it is possible to apply our algorithm for other forms of variation (e.g. environmental), here, we consider morphological variations.
+These variations are introduced during the evolutionary process, enabling the discovery of generalist controllers capable of effectively controlling a range of morphological variations without the need of being informed by the morphology parameters.

 Consider a set of training morphologies $M = \{m_1, m_2, \dots, m_n\}$, and a set of generalist solutions $G=\{I_1, I_2, \dots I_k\}$ where $k\leq n$.
-Formally, the process of finding generalist controllers can be defined as, finding $G$ containing a minimum number of controllers where each of these controllers can perform sufficiently well on the control task of one or more morphologies in $M$.
-We assume that there is no overlap in the assignments of the morphologies that the controllers determined to control well.
-The larger the number of morphologies a controller $I_i$ can perform sufficiently well, the more generalist it is.
-Ideally, when $k=1$, there is only a single generalist controller that can achieve the control tasks of all morphological variations.
-The performance of the controllers $I_i$ on the control tasks of a morphology set $K\subseteq M$ is defined as the average performance of the control task performance of $I_i$ evaluated on all morphologies in $K$, denoted as: $\hat{f} = F(I_i,K) = \frac{1}{|K|}\sum^{|K|}_{j=1} \text{EVAL} (I_i, m_j)$ where $m_j\in K$ and EVAL is the evaluation function of controller $I_i$ on $m_j$. \\
+Formally, the process of finding generalist controllers can be defined as, finding $G$ containing a minimum number of controllers where each can perform the control task sufficiently well for one or more morphologies in $M$.
+We assume no overlap in morphology assignments.
+The more morphologies a controller $I_i$ controls sufficiently well, the more generalist it is.
+Ideally, when $k=1$, there is only a single generalist controller that achieves control of all morphological variations.
+The performance of the controllers $I_i$ on the control tasks of a morphology set $K\subseteq M$ is defined as the average performance of the control task performance of $I_i$ evaluated on all morphologies in $K$, denoted as: